 The series will portray the repercussions of their liaison which started with a sexual harassment case (filed by Paula Jones) against Clinton that eventually spiralled into him being impeached for perjury and obstruction of justice in 1998.

-British film star Clive Owen has unveiled to play Bill Clinton, the President at the heart of a scandal.
+British film star Clive Owen has been unveiled to play Bill Clinton, the President at the heart of a scandal.